olivierfriard/boris_docs/index.rst

 Setting the scale
 .................

-For distance and area measurements you can set a scale.
+For distance and area measurements you can set a scale in order to have results of measurements in a real unit (like centimeters, meters etc).
 1) measure a reference object (that have a known size) on the frame (with the distance tool.
 See next chapter for details) and set the pixel distance in the **Pixel** text box.
 2) Set the real size of the reference object in the **Reference** text box (must be a number without unit).